zengjixiang/jina/docs/concepts/orchestration/yaml-spec.md

 1. Click menu `Preferences` -> `JSON Schema mappings`;
 2. Add a new schema, in the `Schema File or URL` write `https://schemas.jina.ai/schemas/latest.json`; select `JSON Schema Version 7`;
-3. Add a file path pattern and link it to `*.jaml` or `*.jina.yml` or any suffix you commonly used for Jina Flow's YAML.
+3. Add a file path pattern and link it to `*.jaml` or `*.jina.yml` or any suffix you commonly used for Jina-serve Flow's YAML.

 ### VSCode users